frederik-jacques/vatnumberkit/README.md

 ### Validate the VAT checksum

-Use the static method `VatNumberKit.validateChecksum(vatNumber:)` to check if the checksum for the given VAT number is valid.
+Use the static method `VatNumberKit.validateChecksum(rawVatNumber:)` to check if the checksum for the given VAT number is valid.

 The result of this call returns a `Boolean`, indicating if the checksum is correct.